 MR METHODS DEVELOPMENT

-Advance your MR methods to leverage your hardware
+Advance your MR methods and leverage your hardware

 Enable novel image reconstruction methods